Quick: when you think of spiritual awakening, what’s the first thing that comes to mind?

 When you constantly challenge yourself and your identity, you allow your spirit to awaken in profound ways.

-Start accepting yourself completely
+Accept yourself completely

-Once you figured out your own unique identity, it’s time to do the harder step.
+Once you figure out your own unique identity, it’s time to do the harder step.
 And that is accepting yourself completely.
 This is a journey in itself.
 There will be days you are comfortable in your own skin.
 Other days will be more challenging.
 However, you need to start accepting that you have weaknesses and flaws.
 You also need to start appreciating your own unique strengths.

 We are so used to labeling our emotions between positive and negative.
 We magnify and show off our “positive” emotions (happy, excited, proud) to the world, and hide our “negative” emotions (sad, anxious, grief), even to ourselves.
 And we live in a society where we are constantly told to be positive.